 Sharing the spirit of St. Francis and St. Clare

 The Sisters of St. Francis of Sylvania, Ohio are engaged in such diverse ministries as education, health care, social services, religious education, media, law, art, parish and retreat ministries, and spiritual direction.
 Click on the Sisters’ names below to learn more about their service.

-Sister Sharon White - Responding to a need
+Sister Sharon White - Responding to a Need

 As a Sylvania Franciscan, Sister Sharon White has always lived as a “joyful servant among all people”, but her current ministry truly emulates the phrase in the congregation’s mission Statement that says to “embrace the poor and marginalized”.